Restarting The Weekly Review Process

 - Since reading Show Your Work by Austin Kleon, I’ve been documenting the work I do each week.

-- This allows me to reflect on the work I’ve done which can help unlock new ideas to share with others.
+- This allows me to reflect back on the work I’ve done which can be helpful for unlocking new ideas to share with others.

 - Not to mention this is great for when my annual review comes around in work and I can easily talk about all the projects I’ve worked on throughout the year.